danyaberezun/replacewith/README.md

 val a = O̶l̶d̶C̶l̶a̶s̶s̶3̶() // <- point of interest #3
 ```

-`ReplaceWith` inspection has to be aware whether the primary and secondary constructors of the class being deprecated are also deprecated.
+`ReplaceWith` inspection has to be aware of whether the primary and secondary constructors of the class being deprecated are also deprecated.
 If a constructor is annotated as deprecated and has a `ReplaceWith` expression, any of its calls can only be replaced according to this annotation and not the class annotation.
 If a constructor does not have its own deprecation annotation, all of its calls have to be replaced according to the class deprecation annotation.